Lazlogic/helpful-progs/README.md

 # helpful-progs
-helpful C++ progs that are used by other projects.
+These are all helpful C++ progs that are used by other projects.